dimitri/pgloader/pgloader.1.md

 	    foreign keys found in the MySQL database and create the same set of foreign key definitions against the PostgreSQL database.

+      - *no foreign keys*

+	    When this option is listed, pgloader skips creating foreign keys.

 	  - *reset sequences*

         When this option is listed, at the end of the data loading and after the indexes have all been created, pgloader resets all the PostgreSQL sequences created to the current maximum value of the column they are attached to.

+		The options *schema-only* and *data-ony* have no effects on this option.

+      - *reset no sequences*

+	    When this option is listed, pgloader skips resetting sequences after the load.

+		The options *schema-only* and *data-ony* have no effects on this option.

 	  - *downcase identifiers*